TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 (Subsec:SolSet:WritingSolSets)=
 ## Writing down solution sets

-In Section {prf:ref}`??`, we saw how to solve a system of linear equations: we reduced the augmented matrix to echelon form and expressed the basic variables in terms of the free variables.
-This means that any choice of numbers for the basic variables determines a solution.
+In {numref}`Section %s <Section:LinSystems>`, we saw how to solve a system of linear equations: we reduced the augmented matrix to echelon form and expressed the basic variables in terms of the free variables.
+This means that any choice of numbers for the free variables determines a solution.
 We can conveniently write down the set of all such solutions by using a parametrized vector.
 What we mean by that is best illustrated with a couple of examples.

 ::::{prf:example}